icodeyou/hello_riverpod/README.md

 Installed version of [Very Good CLI](https://github.com/VeryGoodOpenSource/very_good_cli) ✅ hello_riverpod tested with version 0.9.1

-## Why are we using Very Good CLI ?

-`Very Good Core` provides all the configuration we need for a new project with several flavors.
-This has become a standard for many developers, even for those using Riverpod.
-The problem is that 'very_good create' generates projects with an architecture based on BLoC.

-Thanks to `hello_riverpod`, you now have a way to generate a 'Very Good project', and clean it in a way that makes it ready to use Riverpod instead of BLoC.

 ## Get Started

 All you need to do is [this script](https://github.com/icodeyou/hello_riverpod/blob/master/gen.sh).